-pursuant to the procedure set forth at MCR 3.606."
+Generally, a party must raise an issue before the trial court to preserve it for our review.
+[P]roceedings for contempt committed outside the presence of the court must be initiated pursuant to the procedure set forth at MCR 3.606."
 MCR 3.606 provides that contempt proceedings are initiated by a motion.
-Here, Woods did not move the circuit court to hold Kentwood or Kent County in contempt for violating its orders.
+Woods did not move the circuit court to hold Kentwood or Kent County in contempt for violating its orders.
 Therefore, this issue is unpreserved.

 This Court may review an unpreserved issue "if it presents a question of law and all the facts necessary for its resolution are before the Court."
 A court must follow a particular process before sanctioning a party for contempt.
 This process includes making findings of fact at a contempt hearing in order to determine whether a party committed contempt.
-Here, Kentwood and Kent County's alleged contempt took place outside the presence of the court, but the circuit court has not held a contempt hearing and thus there are no findings of fact available on the record.
+Kentwood's and Kent County's alleged contempt took place outside the presence of the court, but the circuit court has not held a contempt hearing and thus there are no findings of fact available on the record.
 We conclude that we cannot review this unpreserved issue because not all the facts that would be necessary for our review are available to this Court.

-VI CONCLUSION
+VI.
+CONCLUSION

 We conclude that the circuit court properly denied Woods's motion to exclude the 2006 and summer 2007 taxes, including penalties and interest, from its distribution to Kentwood and Kent County.
-We also conclude that the Commission erred when it determined that it would revoke MacDonald's exemption certificates retroactively.
-Its decision to do so was outside of its statutory authority.
-However, because the Commission had subject matter jurisdiction to determine whether to revoke MacDonald's exemption certificates, this void decision is not subject to collateral attack in this case.
+We also conclude that the Commission erred when it determined that it could revoke MacDonald's exemption certificates retroactively.
+Its decision to do so was outside its statutory authority.
+However, because the Commission had subject-matter jurisdiction to determine whether to revoke MacDonald's exemption certificates, this decision was not subject to collateral attack.
 The remainder of Woods's assertions lack merit.